Immigration advocate in Arizona pleads guilty to tax charge

-PHOENIX (AP) - An advocate for immigrants in Arizona who also operated a tax preparation business has pleaded guilty to a federal charge after acknowledging he falsely added dependents to his clients’ tax returns to maximize refundable credits.
+PHOENIX (AP) - A longtime advocate for immigrants in Arizona has pleaded guilty Friday to a felony charge tied to his tax preparation business after acknowledging that he falsely added dependents - including three children who lived in Mexico - to his clients’ tax returns to maximize refundable credits.

-Elias Bermudez pleaded guilty Friday to a charge of assisting in the preparation of false tax returns.
+Elias Bermudez, who more than a decade ago led protests against Arizona’s immigration laws and then-Sheriff Joe Arpaio’s crackdowns on immigrants, pleaded guilty to one charge of assisting in the preparation of false tax returns.

-Bermudez led protests more than a decade ago against then-Sheriff Joe Arpaio’s immigration crackdowns.

-Authorities say Bermudez prepared 27 false returns from 2010 through 2012 and encouraged clients to list family members living in Mexico - many of whom weren’t their children - as dependents.
+Authorities say Bermudez, who owned a business that helped immigrants prepare immigration and tax documents, prepared 27 false income tax returns from 2010 through 2012 and encouraged clients to list family members living in Mexico - many of whom weren’t their children - as dependents.

-As part of the plea, prosecutors agreed to dismiss Bermudez’s remaining 26 charges of assisting in the preparation of false tax returns.
+In pleading guilty, Bermudez acknowledged that he filed one false tax return that listed three Mexican children as dependents, leading to a $4,000 loss for the United States’ government.
+As part of the plea, 26 other charges against Bermudez will be dismissed.

-Bermudez faces up to three years in prison.
+The 67-year-old Bermudez faces up to three years in prison.

+He told U.S. District Judge Diane Humetewa that he made a terrible mistake in not asking whether the three children in question lived in the United States.

+He is known for kneeling down in front of Arpaio at a 2006 protest to ask the lawman to stop arresting immigrants, a request the sheriff denied.

 Copyright © 2018 The Washington Times, LLC.